Home Remodeling and Design Blog

 • Low-quality materials: Prefab sunroom kits often rely on flimsy materials, like single-pane glass or low-grade framing.
 These setups might work temporarily, but they rarely deliver long-lasting comfort or aesthetic value.

 • Shoddy structural work: Your sunroom needs to be built from the ground up—literally.
-It starts with evaluating your existing deck and designing for proper load support, including the roof.
+It starts with evaluating your existing deck and designing for proper deck support and a solid deck foundation.
+The structure must be able to handle the extra weight of a sunroom.
+Failing to assess or reinforce these elements can compromise safety and stability.

 • Inadequate weatherproofing: Without proper insulation and waterproofing, a sunroom won’t offer much more comfort than a screened porch.
 You need protection from the elements to extend usability through the seasons.